MarkD117/NexTech/README.md

 By utilizing GitHub Projects, I was able to organize tasks and assign priorities in the form of the GitHub labels to ensure timely completion of the site.
 At the initial planning stages, I meticulously designed each page, outlining the requirements and features I intended to incorporate.
 From these detailed page plans, I derived user stories that served as the backbone of the development process.

 These user stories were strategically implemented to ensure seamless functionality across the site, with a particular focus on the customer journey—from product discovery to cart addition and ultimately, final purchase.
-By prioritizing core functionalities and user interactions, I aimed to create an intuitive and efficient browsing experience for our users.
+By prioritizing core functionalities and user interactions, I aimed to create an intuitive and efficient browsing experience for users.

-For each user story, acceptance criteria were established along with corresponding tasks.
+For each user story, acceptance criteria was established along with corresponding tasks.
 As tasks were completed, the respective box was checked off.
 Upon fulfillment of all components of the user story and meeting the acceptance criteria, the user story transitioned from the **'In Progress'** column to the **'Completed'** column.

 #### User stories